Mike Enzi: Local politics

-Alan Simpson convinced Enzi to run for mayor of Gillette in 1974.
-He defeated incumbent Mayor Cliff Davis and was reelected without opposition in 1978.
+State representative Alan Simpson convinced Enzi to run for mayor of Gillette in 1974.
+He defeated incumbent mayor Cliff Davis and was reelected without opposition in 1978.
 Stating that he was "not a career politician", Enzi declined to seek reelection on July 7, 1982.

-Two city council seats were vacated within an one month span of April to May 1976, by the resignations of Ed Geringer and Jack Babcock; Enzi filled both vacancies with Jack Edmunds and Robert White respectively.
+Ed Geringer and Jack Babcock resigned within a month of each other in April and May 1976, leaving their two city council seats vacant.
+Geringer cited personal reasons for stepping down, while Babcock was moving out of the city.
+Enzi filled the vacancies with Jack Edmunds and Robert White respectively.
 Gillette's Planning and Zoning Commission was created in 1979, and Enzi appointed six of the seven positions on the board upon its creation.
-Water was rationed in Gillette prior to a water pipeline being built during Enzi's tenure as mayor.
+As mayor, Enzi approved the construction of a pipeline bringing water from Moorcroft, Wyoming; water was rationed in Gillette prior to the pipeline.

 Enzi was appointed to serve on the National League of Cities' community development committee.
 He was vice-president and president of the Wyoming Association of Municipalities.
-Enzi's term as president of the Wyoming Association of Municipalities was meant to end in June 1983, but he left his mayoral office in January, causing John Nickle to serve the remainder of his term.
+Enzi's term as president of the Wyoming Association of Municipalities was meant to end in June 1983, but John Nickle had to serve the remainder of his term after Enzi left his mayoral office in January 1983.

 Wyoming Legislature

+John Ostlund, a member of the Wyoming Senate, ran for governor rather than seek reelection in 1978.
+The Casper Star-Tribune speculated that Enzi might run to succeed him, but Enzi instead announced that he would run for reelection as mayor on July 17.
 Dick Wallis, John Hines, and Enzi were elected to the three seats in the Wyoming House of Representatives from Campbell County in the 1986 election without opposition as Republicans.
 All three representatives won reelection in the 1988 and 1990 elections against Democratic opponents.

-John Ostlund, a member of the Wyoming Senate, ran for governor rather than seek reelection in 1978.
-It was speculated that Enzi might run to succeed him, but he instead announced that he would run for reelection as mayor on July 17.
-Senator Kelly Mader resigned on December 9, 1991, due to him having moved his family to Denver, Colorado, and starting a business there.
-Enzi was selected to replace Mader on December 13, while David Shippy was selected to replace Enzi in the state house.
+State Senator Kelly Mader resigned on December 9, 1991, after moving with his family to Denver, Colorado, where he started a business.
+Enzi was selected to replace Mader on December 13, while rancher David Shippy was selected to replace Enzi in the state house.
 Enzi faced no opposition in the Republican primary or general election in 1992.

-During Enzi's tenure in the state house he served on the Education, Corporations and Elections, and Mines and Minerals committees.
-He served on the Joint Appropriations committee and as the chair of the Revenue committee in the state senate.
-He lost his position as chair of the Revenue committee and was replaced by Grant Larson in 1996, as senate rules prohibited statewide candidates from serving as chairs of committee.
+During Enzi's tenure in the state house, he served on the Education, Corporations and Elections, and Mines and Minerals committees.
+He served on the Joint Appropriations Committee and as the chair of the Revenue Committee in the state senate.
+He lost his position as chair of the Revenue Committee and was replaced by Grant Larson in 1996, as senate rules prohibited statewide candidates from serving as chairs of committee.